Arrielle/weekend-challenge-4/readme.md

 ###EXTRA STUFF
 - [ ] Don't allow for empty string for the new task
 - [ ] If it's an empty string alert them!
+- [ ] Clear new task field once button has been pressed.